plone/volto/packages/coresandbox/README.md

 # @plone/volto-coresandbox

 This package is part of the Volto CI fixtures.
-It's used to provide example use cases that are not present in vanila Volto.
+It's used to provide example use cases that are not present in vanilla Volto.